SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 Ristretto is a fast, concurrent golang cache library built with a focus on performance and correctness.
 Ristretto development team set the following requirements for the cache:

-1. Supports concurrency
+1. It should support concurrency
-2. Maintains a high cache-hit ratio
+2. It should maintain a high cache-hit ratio
-3. Memory-bounded (limit to configurable max memory usage)
+3. It should be memory-bounded (limit to configurable max memory usage)
-4. Scales well as the number of cores and goroutines increases
+4. It should scale well as the number of cores and goroutines increases
-5. Scales well under non-random key access distribution (e.g. Zipf)
+5. It should scale well under non-random key access distribution (e.g. Zipf)

 One of the interesting requirements was "maintaining a high cache-hit ratio".
 To achieve this goal, the development team implemented an LFU (least frequently used) based eviction policy called [TinyLFU](https://blog.dgraph.io/refs/TinyLFU%20-%20A%20Highly%20Efficient%20Cache%20Admission%20Policy.pdf).